 The fuzzy picture of a CRT is beginning to take shape.
 The test card has ended...and CFAX is over.
 I think I can see something in the static...

-I sat down on Saturday night to watch The Killing of a Sacred Dear by Yorgo Lanthimos (Dogtooth and The Lobster) and was wonderfully suprised and horrified by it.
+I sat down on Saturday night to watch The Killing of a Sacred Dear by Yorgo Lanthimos (Dogtooth and The Lobster) and was wonderfully surprised and horrified by it.
 I really liked The Lobster, but this was on a different level.
-There is still humour in Lanthamos' work, but it hits more disturbing notes and lingers in misterious ways.
+There is still humour in Lanthamos' work, but it hits more disturbing notes and lingers in mysterious ways.

 I've also spent some time this week participating in #sketchadaymay (or #maysketchaday as some call it) which is a hashtag designed to get people drawing.
 I first saw this from the superbly talented Thomas Scholes, who uses the exercises as a way to relax, experiment and repurpose old work.
 It also acts as an immunity to self criticism.
 You get the job done, and put it online before your inner voice tells you that its shit and you should never paint again.
 The results so far are as follows: